markus-bauer/calculated_Michel_Levy_Chart/README.md

 ![calulated_chart](./images/chart2_wboxes.png)

-- The calculation and plotting are summarized als standalone .py files (in the folder scripts)
+- The calculations and two plotting examples are summarized as standalone .py files (in the folder scripts).

 # Dependencies